apeltzer/EAGER-GUI/docs/contents/userguide.rst

 .. code-block:: bash

-  ./deager start --data /path/to/your/data
+  ./deager start --data /path/to/your/data --uid #t

 .. note::

   This can take some minutes, as the docker image with the pipeline is pulled from the internet automatically.
+The UID mapping is required to keep the container using your same local user id.
+Otherwise you will get access denied errors.
 If you receive an error message, that you have to set a certain unix variable, please issue:

   .. code-block:: bash